 Putting principles into practice:

-Many athletes still eat three square meals a day, which is not the best schedule; three squares is the result of industrialisation not biological imperative.
-We are at our best if we eat smaller more frequent meals that are matched to our level of activity.
+We are at our best if we eat smaller more frequent meals throughout the day that are matched to our level of activity.
 For the athlete this means, eating less carbohydrate when they are inactive, and more around their training, to facilitate performance and recovery.
 Many athletes find the best way to eat around the demands of sport and life is to have three larger meals and three snack-sized meals, as opposed to six equally sized ones, which is an effective strategy.

 A sample day: